DataMa-Solutions/docs/core_app/prep/connectors/source/Facebook_analytics.md

 ---
 title: Facebook Analytics
-description: DataMa Prep include a FB connector.
+description: Datama Prep include a FB connector.
 layout: page
 scope: shiny
 ---

-**You can upload your Facebook Analytics datasets in DataMa PREP.**
+**You can upload your Facebook Analytics datasets in Datama PREP.**

 When opening the Facebook block you can see which account is connected and you can disconnect it if you want to use another one.